severalnines/docs/user-guide/mysql/logs.rst

 	- MongoDB database system log
 	- mongodump backup log

 ..
-Note:: ClusterControl does not pull MySQL general logs (if enabled) due to it can easily become very huge in size.
+Note:: ClusterControl does not pull MySQL general logs (if enabled) since it can easily become very huge in size.